bobaplz/Souther-Water-Company-Statistical-Analysis-Project/README.md

 Rows: 2453

-This case study is divided into one financial analysis, one market economics analysis and two Statistical analyis.
+This case study is divided into one financial analysis, one market economics analysis, and two Statistical analyis.

 Financial Analysis :